Elspeth Howe

-Personal life
+Early life

-Howe was the daughter of the writer Philip Morton Shand by his fourth wife, Sybil Mary Shand (née Sissons; formerly Slee).
-As such, she was a half-aunt to Queen Camilla of the United Kingdom (née Shand, formerly Parker Bowles), whose father, Bruce Shand, was son of P. Morton Shand by a previous marriage.
-Elspeth Shand grew up in Bath, Somerset, and was educated at Wycombe Abbey, a leading private school for girls, and at the London School of Economics.
-She married the rising politician Geoffrey Howe in 1953, and had three children, Caroline (Cary), and twins, Amanda and Alec.
+Born Elspeth R. M. Shand in Marylebone, London, she was the daughter of the writer Philip Morton Shand by his fourth wife, Sybil Mary Shand (née Sissons, formerly Slee).

+As such, she was a half-aunt to Queen Camilla (née Shand, formerly Parker Bowles), whose father, Bruce Shand, was son of Philip Morton Shand by a previous marriage.
+She grew up in Bath, Somerset, and was educated at Wycombe Abbey, a private school for girls, and at the London School of Economics.

+She married the rising politician Geoffrey Howe in 1953, and had three children.

 Career

-Howe served as deputy chairman of the Equal Opportunities Commission from 1975 to 1979, and in various other capacities from 1980.
-She was later made chair of the Broadcasting Standards Commission.
+Howe was deputy chairman of the Equal Opportunities Commission from 1975 to 1979, and worked in other capacities from 1980.
+She was later chair of the Broadcasting Standards Commission.
 In the 1999 New Year Honours she was appointed a Commander of the Order of the British Empire (CBE).

 Lady Howe was a Justice of the Peace in Inner London from 1964 until her retirement from the Bench in 2002.
 She sat in the Youth Court at Camberwell where she was a bench chairman.

 On 29 June 2001, at the age of 69, she was made a life peer, as Baroness Howe of Idlicote, of Shipston-on-Stour in the County of Warwickshire, in her own right, becoming one of the first People's Peers.
-She and her husband were one of the few couples each of whom held a peerage in their own right.
+She and her husband Geoffrey Howe were one of the few couples each of whom held a peerage in their own right.

 Having already been styled Lady Howe by dint of her husband's knighthood and then his peerage, it was quipped when she received her own peerage that she was "once, twice, three times a Lady".

 Howe retired from Parliament on 2 June 2020.

+Death

-She died at her home in Idlicote, Warwickshire, on 22 March 2022, aged 90, following a battle with cancer.
+Elspeth Howe, Baroness Howe of Idlicote died at her home in Idlicote, Warwickshire, on 22 March 2022, aged 90, having had cancer.